lupomontero/horseshoe/README.md

     var Horseshoe = require('horseshoe').Horseshoe;
     var horseshoe = new Horseshoe({ transport: 'sendmail' });

+    // now you can use the horseshoe instance to send email
     // horseshoe.send(msg, function (er, result) {});
     // ...